• Cart$0

 HOPELESS

-When I caved to pressure & agreed to take a job as an advertising account executive in order to pay the bills.
+When I caved & took a job in advertising in order to pay the bills.

 ENCOURAGED

-When I got contract after contract signed on the spot…for years.
+When I got contract after contract signed on the spot.

 UNCERTAIN